Nonlinear phase synchronization and the role of spacing in shell models: Conclusion

 In short, our findings provide new evidence that phase synchronization acts as a driver of intermittency and extreme events in shell models.
-We introduced novel parameters to quantify the local phase coherence in these models, which can be extended to similar cascade models using a network perspective.
+We introduced novel parameters to quantify the local phase coherence in these models, which can be extended to similar cascade models using a network perspective, and eventually to direct numerical simulations.